evamatvi/Breast-biopsy-TX-60/README.md

 **Materials and Setup**

-TX60 industrial robot
+-TX60 industrial robot

-Syringe used as biopsy tool
+-Syringe used as biopsy tool

-Silicone breast models placed on cork blocks
+-Silicone breast models placed on cork blocks

-Modeling clay for tool stabilization
+-Modeling clay for tool stabilization

-All reference frames, tools, and robot positions were manually defined based on the physical configuration of the setup.
+-All reference frames, tools, and robot positions were manually defined based on the physical configuration of the setup.

 **Procedure Overview**